allsome/LSYEvernote/README.md

 ## Intro

 This demo imitate two impressive effects of [Evernote](https://www.evernote.com) iOS version by using **UICollectionView** and **Controller Transition**, the implementation is not so complicated as it looks.
 And it's common to make a [CocoaPods](https://guides.cocoapods.org/making/index.html) spec, but unlike so many popular specs, I think their right usage scenarios are limited.
-It could not be better if you find the project is helpful.
+It could not be better if you think the project is helpful.
 By the way, every **Star** or **Fork** means a lot to me.

 ### CHANGELOG
 *  Clone repo refer to CHANGELOG